Gakuto1112/SenkoSan/.github/README.md

   - Don't let her alone for a long time and make her lonely.

 - Can change your display name to her name.
-  - Other players also need to install Figura and give enough permissions to see the name to you.
+  - Other players also need to install Figura and give enough permissions to see your display name.

   ![Changing name](./README_images/名前変更.jpg)

-- Changes your head block to her figures (can changes in the config).
+- Changes your head block to her figures (can changes in [the settings](#action-4-3-player-head-change)).
   - [The figure on the top-left of the image](https://www.goodsmile.info/ja/product/9273/仙狐.html)
   - [The figure on the top-center of the image](https://www.geestore.com/detail/id/00000093048)
   - [The figure on the top-left of the image](https://www.amazon.co.jp/gp/product/B07XZ6754D)